Kirsten Vangsness: Personal life

-In a 2011 interview, Vangsness has described herself as "as queer as a purple unicorn singing Madonna".
-She was in a seven-year relationship with editor Melanie Goldstein, to whom she was engaged, until 2013.
+In a 2011 interview, Vangsness described herself "as queer as a purple unicorn singing Madonna".
+She was in a seven year relationship with editor Melanie Goldstein, to whom she was engaged, until 2013.

-In 2015 she announced her engagement to Keith Hansen.
+In 2015, she announced her engagement to Keith Hanson.
 Though she has been engaged to both a man and a woman, Vangsness says she doesn't identify as bisexual. "...If I were straight, I would say I was, but I don't totally understand it myself.
 I don't want to have an answer to something that I don't really have an answer to."
+Since then however, she has referred to herself as bisexual in social media posts.

+Other ventures

+Vangsness serves as a spokesperson, volunteer and advocate for Alex's Lemonade Stand Foundation, an organization that encourages children to fundraise and spread awareness of pediatric cancer by running their own lemonade stands.